intcyoacreator/intcyoacreator.github.io/README.md

       names (different from the page names)
         * The distinction is useful if the Page name is too long for the Pagination thing
+    - [ ] Option in settings to add a pagination section down the bottom (in the case of large CYOAs)
 - [ ] App Themes
     - [ ] Dark mode
         - [ ] Have this be separate from